CompositionalIT/farmer/readme.md

 * We want to kep the Farmer API simple for users
 * We want to keep the generated ARM templates as readable as possible
 * We feel that instead of trying to embed conditional logic and program flow directly inside ARM templates in JSON, if you wish to parameterise your template that you should use a real programming language to do that: in this case, F#.

+You can read more on this issue [here](https://github.com/CompositionalIT/farmer/issues/8)